sfreeman15/2420_assign2/README.md

 **Create a firewall in Digital Ocean**

 Add an additional inbound rule for HTTP and make the source the load balancer that was created.
 Apply the firewall rules to the droplets by using the tag associated with the droplets.
+All the other options can be left as default.

 ![step1_firewallrule](images/step1_firewallrule.png)